CPAC REU Lab

 • Travel reimbursement of up to $500

-It is best to complete the application (below) in one sitting.
+To apply, please complete this form.
+It recommended to complete the application in one sitting.
 Applications will include the following information:

 1. Resume including major and GPA;

-2. two letters of recommendation; and a personal statement addressing interest in the REU program and future career goals
+3. A personal statement by the applicant addressing interest in the REU program and future career goals